 You can choose between a light lunch at the wine shop on the main square (weather permitting you can eat outside) or some local cuisine in a typical restaurant, housed in the caves that the people of Orvieto dug in the tufah stone underneath the city.
 After lunch, you’ll have time to visit the magnificent cathedral, Duomo, one of the most beautiful in Italy.
 After visiting the Duomo, you can stroll down Orvieto’s quaint narrow streets crammed with colorful shops selling beautiful ceramics.
 Orvieto produces one of the most famous Italian white wines; the wine shop in the square offers the opportunity to taste some of the local wines, as well as to eat some of the prosciutto, salami and cheeses locally produced.
 As an alternative, time permitting, you might want to have a more substantial meal and taste some of the region’s renowned outstanding foods at a proper restaurant.

-This tour length is approximately 9 hours in total and is conducted by a highly trained English-speaking chauffeur/guide.
+This tour length is approximately 9 hours in total and is conducted by a highly trained English-speaking tour driver.

 • Pick up/drop off directly at your ship gangway

 • A fun and informative private English speaking tour driver to lead you through the day

 • Private transportation by air-conditioned and fully equipped luxury Mercedes Benz vehicle

 • Fresh bottled water on board